One of the biggest challenges in B2B sales is reaching the right person, the person who can:

-a) understand the value your software can provide for their company and
+a.
+Understand the value your software can provide for their company

-5) On the following day, look at these two metrics:
+5. On the following day, look at the two most important metrics

-Try different subject lines and different email body.
-Experimentat and measure results.
+Try different subject lines and email bodies.
+Experiment and measure results.

 Check out this webinar recording we did about Sales Email Tactics if you want to dive even deeper into the strategies you need to succeed with cold email lead generation: